-Letters of Intent are due Oct 26, 2023 at 4PM EST via Proposal Central (http://proposalcentral.com/).
+Letters of Intent are due Oct 26, 2023, at 4PM EST via Proposal Central (http://proposalcentral.com/).

-The Applicant should carefully craft the information requested in the LOI as this information will be automatically populated into the Full Application, if approved.
-The Applicant will be notified by an automated email from Proposal Central stating whether or not the Application has been approved to proceed to the Full Application phase
+The Applicant should carefully craft the information requested in the LOI as this information is automatically populated into the Full Application.
+If the LOI is approved, the Applicant will be notified by an automated email from Proposal Central stating that he/she may proceed to the Full Application phase.

-- Project Title (75 characters maximum): Provide a title that adheres to the character limit - Category: New, or resubmission? - Principal Applicant Information: The Principal Investigator (or PI) is the Applicant - Institution and Contacts: Please provide the necessary contact information - Lay summary that includes the Rationale, Objectives, Methodology, Significance, and a Statement on Patient Partnership and EDI considerations (4000 characters maximum) - Keywords
+- Project Title (75 characters maximum): Provide a title that adheres to the character limit - Principal Applicant: The Principal Investigator (or PI) is the Applicant - Sponsor - Institution and Contacts: Please provide the necessary contact information - Lay summary that includes the Rationale, Objectives, Methodology, Significance, and a statement on Patient Partnership and EDI considerations (4000 characters maximum) - Keywords